EMVrace/EMVerify/README.md

 	* `DDA`,
 	* `CDA`(default), and
 	* `EMV`.
-* `CVM`: the cardholder verification method user/supported.
+* `CVM`: the Cardholder Verification Method (CVM) user/supported.
 Valid instances are:
 	* `NoPIN`,
 	* `PlainPIN`,
 	* `EncPIN`, and
 	* `OnlinePIN`(default).
-* `value`: the value of the transaction (i.e., whether it is above the CVM-required limit or not).
+* `value`: the value of the transaction amount.
 Valid instances are:
 	* `Low`(default), and
 	* `High`.
 * `oracle`: references the oracle to be used to assist the proofs.
-* `decomment`: if set to `yes`, the auto-generated models will have no comments.
+* `decomment`: if set to `Yes`, the auto-generated models will have no comments.
-* `fix`: if defined (with any value), the input to the SDAD signature in the Visa contactless protocol becomes ⟨NC, CID, AC, PDOL, ATC, CTQ, UN, IAD, AIP⟩.
-This is the proposed fix that defends against modification of the Application Cryptogram in fDDA transactions.
+* `fix`: if defined (with any value), the input to the Signed Dynamic Authentication Data (SDAD) in the Visa contactless protocol becomes ⟨NC, CID, AC, PDOL, ATC, CTQ, UN, IAD, AIP⟩.
+This is the proposed fix that defends against modification of the Application Cryptogram (AC) in fDDA transactions.

 For example:
 ```shell